VoliJS/NestedTypes/README.md

 NestedTypes check types on every model update and perform dynamic type casts to ensure that attributes will always hold values of proper type.

 As result, NestedTypes models are extremely reliable.
 It's impossible to break client-server protocol with inaccurate attribute assignment.
-If something will go really wrong, it will warn you with a messages in the console.
+If something will go really wrong, it will fix an error and warn you with a messages in the console.

 ### Performance
 NestedTypes uses attribute type information for sophisticated optimizations targeting modern JS JIT engines.